xwp/vip-site-template/readme.md

 	or by manually copying them to `themes` or `plugins`.
 Remember to start tracking those directories by excluding them in `themes/.gitignore` and `plugins/.gitignore`.

+4. Adjust the repository URLs used in `package.json` scripts and this README file match your project.

-3. Add the VIP Go upstream repository as another remote to this repository locally and force-push the current `master` to that upstream repository to override the `master` branch with this.
+4. Add the VIP Go upstream repository as another remote to this repository locally and force-push the current `master` to that upstream repository to override the `master` branch with this.
 Do the same for the `develop` branch.

-4. Generate a new SSH key pair and add the private key [to the Travis CI configuration](https://docs.travis-ci.com/user/private-dependencies/#user-key) and the public part as the [Deploy key to the GitHub repository](https://docs.github.com/en/developers/overview/managing-deploy-keys).
+5. Generate a new SSH key pair and add the private key [to the Travis CI configuration](https://docs.travis-ci.com/user/private-dependencies/#user-key) and the public part as the [Deploy key to the GitHub repository](https://docs.github.com/en/developers/overview/managing-deploy-keys).

-5. Remove this instructions from the README after the initial project setup.
+6. Remove these instructions from the README after the initial project setup.

 ## Setup 🛠